 Source: The Washington Post

 Hurricane Michael caused 31 deaths in Florida, Georgia, and Virginia, in addition to 13 deaths in Central America before it hit the U.S. mainland.
-Hundreds in the Panhandle still remain missing, and entire neighborhoods were demolished in the storm.
+Entire neighborhoods were demolished in the storm.

 Source: The Weather Channel

 With limited electricity, cell phone service, and scarce supplies of food and water, conditions in some hard-hit areas are still dire.
 GlobalGiving partners are already on the ground, providing fuel, rescue services, emergency health kits, and more.
 Learn more about how our partners are responding.

 Source: GlobalGiving Partners

 Why?
 Survivors’ needs vary greatly from disaster to disaster and even day to day.
 You can learn more about how to help people affected by Hurricane Michael in this infographic about the importance of cash donations to community-led, vetted organizations in the aftermath of Hurricane Michael.

 Source: GlobalGiving + USAID Center for International Disaster Information